Are Spiders Attracted to Light?

 Now that you are aware of the types of spiders attracted to light and you know what lights invite spiders, see below the 5 different steps to spider-proof your home:

-Pour white vinegar in the surroundings of your house
+Pour white vinegar into the surroundings of your house

 Spiders are extremely sensitive to the smell of white vinegar.
 This unpleasant aroma can affect the spiders’ natural senses and therefore it will keep spiders away from your home.
 You can pour white vinegar all around your property or garden to deter spiders.